 Because of its inaccessibility, the area was also recognized as ideal for secreting illegal distilleries.
 Larry Beverly, who grew up in Mount Hope, recalled meeting moonshiners when he was young, working at his grandfather's store.

-The night's sky above the grounds was also associated with interplanetary mysteries.
-Worley recalled: "There were also tales of strange lights in the sky,"
+The night sky above the grounds was also associated with interplanetary mysteries.
+Worley recalls: "There were also tales of strange lights in the sky."

-The mayor of nearby Mount Hope in 1950 reportedly sighting of an unidentified flying object, one of the first sightings reported in the U.S. A time capsule and monument marked the vantage at the mayor's residence high atop Ridge Street but were apparently removed by later owners.
+In 1950, the mayor of nearby Mount Hope reportedly sighted an unidentified flying object, one of the first sightings reported in the U.S. A time capsule and monument marked the vantage at the mayor's residence high atop Ridge Street but were removed by later owners.

 Another mystery surrounds the naming of "Garden Grounds," which takes its name from Garden Ground Mountain, a ridge that follows the rim of the New River Gorge at the eastern extent of the reserve.
-But the name itself is atypical.
-In fact, it appears in few places other than in reference to the mountain and in a poem by Robert Louis Stevenson.
+But the name is atypical.
+The phrase "garden ground" is unusual.
+It appears in few places other than in a poem by Robert Louis Stevenson.

 About The Sheltered Garden Ground